 Fairs will be granted affiliation status based on meeting these requirements as well as the overall benefit the fair offers to the students and schools in the proposed territory.

 New fairs should incorporate an identifiable region such as a county, state, or other geographic entity.
 Territory must be listed with as much detail as possible and should specify any areas or populations within the defined area that are excluded.
-These territories as defined may not overlap with the territory of an existing Intel ISEF or Broadcom MASTERS-affiliated fair, except in the case of a state or national fair.
+These territories as defined may not overlap with the territory of an existing ISEF or Broadcom MASTERS-affiliated fair, except in the case of a state or national fair.

-Fairs pay a fee to affiliate with the Intel ISEF and Broadcom MASTERS.
-For Broadcom MASTERS, the fee is $75 if the fair is not Intel ISEF affiliated.
-For Intel ISEF, the base fee is $800 for fairs that are allotted one to two projects.
+Fairs pay a fee to affiliate with the ISEF and Broadcom MASTERS.
+For Broadcom MASTERS, the fee is $75 if the fair is not ISEF affiliated.
+For ISEF, the base fee is $800 for fairs that are allotted one to two projects.
 Fairs with more than two projects will pay an additional $120 per project.
-As stated above, fairs do not have to send their allotted number of projects to the Intel ISEF and may instead commit to sending fewer.
+As stated above, fairs do not have to send their allotted number of projects to the ISEF and may instead commit to sending fewer.
 This helps save on the registration fee and travel costs for the finalists and may help reduce the affiliation fee as well.

 A $50 discount is given to fairs that affiliate by the deadline in early October.
 Fairs are often dependent on universities or school systems to pay their affiliation fee, and those systems’ budget calendars vary widely, so fairs are given until mid-February to pay their affiliation fee.
 A $75 late charge will apply to fairs that submit their affiliation fee after the payment deadline date.